 Cloud Computing Adoption

-Many companies adopt cloud computing to manage their applications and data efficiently without building and maintaining an on-premise IT infrastructure.
+Many companies adopt cloud computing to efficiently manage their applications and data without building and maintaining an on-premise IT infrastructure.
 Unlike small businesses, large enterprises often find it challenging to migrate their applications to the cloud.
 Cloud adoption should be not a one-time tactical decision but become a part of the entire strategy to digital transformation.

 Netflix is an example of a thoughtful investment in cloud-enabled infrastructure.
 They spent years transforming and adopting the cloud approach by rebuilding the way their technology operated.
 Netflix managed to reduce monolithic legacy applications and move to AWS.
 As a result, service availability has increased, nearing the company’s stated goal of 99.99% uptime and significantly reducing costs.